Who benefits from charitable deductions?

 The charitable deduction subsidizes charitable giving by lowering the net cost to the donor.

 A charitable contribution is intended for the benefit of those supported by the charitable activity, whether through education, health care, or the like.
 If the tax deduction spurs additional giving, charitable organizations may be able to provide more services.
 Donors are assisted in their efforts by the charitable deduction, which reduces their own tax liability.

 The charitable deduction subsidizes donors by lowering the net cost of the gift.
 Just how much the tax deductibility lowers the cost of giving depends on the donor’s marginal tax rate.
 For instance, a donor in the 30 percent tax bracket pays 30 cents less tax for every dollar donated.
 At the same time, the deduction subsidizes the ultimate beneficiaries of the charitable activities.
 The tax system is inconsistent about whether income should be treated as that of transferors or transferees.
 For instance, child support is treated as income of the transferor; alimony as income of the transferee.

-Higher-income individuals generally benefit more from the charitable deduction than those with lower incomes for two reasons: they have higher marginal tax rates, and they are more likely to itemize deductions and take advantage of the tax savings.
+Higher-income individuals generally save more taxes by giving to charity than those with lower incomes for two reasons: they have higher marginal tax rates, and they are more likely to itemize deductions and take advantage of the tax savings.
 About three-quarters of charitable giving comes directly from individuals, with the balance coming from their foundations, estates, and corporations (figure 1).
-Total contributions totaled $358.4 billion in 2014.
+Total contributions totaled $373.25 billion in 2015.

 Donors may choose which charitable activities to support.
 Thus, because part of the cost of their donations is borne by the government through reduced revenue, donors have a say in which activities the government supports.